2008 Signal Integrity Seminars

 Crosstalk falls off very rapidly with distance.
 For closely spaced traces, the crosstalk from +A+ to +B+ is MUCH stronger than crosstalk from -A- to -B-.

 To give you a sense of what might work in your application, I ran your configuration through a 2- dimensional field calculator from Hyperlynx and came up with the following numbers.
 All cases assume the use of source-terminated, 3.3-V differential drivers and receivers.
-The + to - plane distance is 8.5 mils, the top plane to + and bottom plane to - distance is 6 mils, and the trace width is 7 mils.
+The distance between the (+) signal layer and the (-) signal layer is 8.5mils.
+The distance from top plane to (+) signal layer and bottom plane to (-) signal layer is 6 mils.
+Ignoring trace thickness, that makes a total cavity height of 20.5 mils, as in your example.
+The trace width is 7 mils.

 Trace pitch